ml-explore/mlx-examples/normalizing_flow/README.md

 # Normalizing Flow

-Real NVP normalizing flow for density estimation and sampling implemented in MLX.[^1]
+An example of a normalizing flow for density estimation and sampling implemented in MLX.
+This example implements the real NVP (non-volume preserving) model.[^1]

-The example is written in a somewhat more object-oriented style than strictly necessary, with an eye towards extension to other use cases that could potentially benefit from the use of distributions and bijectors.

 ## Basic usage